Pachomius the Great: Life

 Pachomius established his first monastery between 318 and 323 at Tabennisi, Egypt.
 His elder brother John joined him, and soon more than 100 monks lived nearby.
 Pachomius set about organizing these cells into a formal organization.
 Until then, Christian asceticism had been solitary or eremitic with male or female monastics living in individual huts or caves and meeting only for occasional worship services.
 Pachomius created the community or cenobitic organization, in which male or female monastics lived together and held their property in common under the leadership of an abbot or abbess.
 Pachomius realized that some men, acquainted only with the eremitical life, might speedily become disgusted if the distracting cares of the cenobitical life were thrust too abruptly upon them.
 He therefore allowed them to devote their whole time to spiritual exercises, undertaking all the community's administrative tasks himself.
 The community hailed Pachomius as "Abba" ("father" in Aramaic), from which "Abbot" derives.

 The monastery at Tabennisi, though enlarged several times, soon became too small and a second was founded at Pbow.
 This monastery at Pbow would go on to become the center for monasteries springing up along the Nile in Upper Egypt.
-Both of these are believed to have initially been abandoned villages, which were then repurposed for Pachomius’ vision of his Koinonia.
+Both of these are believed to have initially been abandoned villages, which were then repurposed for Pachomius’ vision of his Koinonia (network of monasteries).
 After 336, Pachomius spent most of his time at Pbow.
 Though Pachomius sometimes acted as lector for nearby shepherds, neither he nor any of his monks became priests.
 St. Athanasius visited and wished to ordain him in 333, but Pachomius fled from him.
 Athanasius' visit was probably a result of Pachomius' zealous defence of orthodoxy against Arianism.
 Basil of Caesarea visited, then took many of Pachomius' ideas, which he adapted and implemented in Caesarea.
 This ascetic rule, or Ascetica, is still used today by the Eastern Orthodox Church, comparable to that of the Rule of St. Benedict in the West.